 But this isn’t news.
 Innovations like this started 60 years ago.

-General Motors, even back in the day, rode at the forefront of vehicular innovations, spearheading automotive R&D. Their idea preceded satellites and wireless communications, marking the first step towards the ‘connected car’.
+General Motors, even back in the day, rode at the forefront of car innovations, leading automotive R&D. Their idea preceded satellites and wireless communications, marking the first step towards the ‘connected car’.

 Culture of Innovation

-With the onset of connectivity featuring throughout our daily lives and business processes – this culture of innovation has led to the automotive industry becoming the largest by-far beneficiary of the Internet of Things.
-All aspects of the supply and value chain make use of the IoT, from In-Built Product Features to Retail, to the very Manufacturing process.
+Technology makes our daily lives and business processes more connected than ever.
+We expect the same from our cars.
+That’s why the culture of innovation now benefits applying IoT in automotive industry the most.
+All aspects of the supply and value chain make use of the IoT: from built-in product features to retail, to the very manufacturing process.

-By embracing this technology, automakers can differentiate between their products; offering newfound comforts, as well as navigating burgeoning industry challenges.
+By embracing this technology, automakers can differentiate between their products, offering new comforts, as well as navigating emerging industry challenges.
 Fuel economy, environmental awareness, vehicle safety and efficiency, and autonomous vehicles are some of the leading problems facing the industry today.

-In this article, I will take you through leading IoT initiatives and products in today’s vehicles, dubbed ‘connected cars.’
+In this article, I will take you through the IoT automotive industry and products in today’s vehicles, dubbed ‘connected cars.’
 With these insights, you can understand the IoT in the vehicular context, kinds of devices used, and its associated programming languages.

 The idea behind turn-by-turn navigation, road safety alerts, and roadside assistance began in 1966.
 General Motors’ Driver Aid, Information and Routing, or DAIR, was the world’s first in-car telematics system.